Photo booth: Purikura

 Purikura offer rare insight into Japanese popular culture, specifically girl culture.
-Purikura is a social activity, never done alone.
+Purikura is a social activity, rarely done alone.
 It is also now an established form of entertainment, with most Japanese having tried it at least once.
 The wide lexicon associated with purikura also reveals that it has grown outside kawaii culture; erotic purikura, creepy purikura, and couples purikura are all genres of this popular form of self-photography.
 Graffiti purikura, an alternative genre of purikura, represents young females' desire to rebel from traditional gender roles.
 In order to contradict stereotypical images of Japanese women as docile and meek, graffiti purikura photographers may photograph themselves in unflattering fashion or add stickers which defy cuteness, such as the poop emoji.
 Rather than simple conceited frivolity, purikura photography demonstrates ingenuity and creativity on the part of young Japanese women seeking forms of self-expression.